Anglo-Persian War: Battle of Khoshab

-As the British lines advanced, Hunt and Townsend cite few casualties among the Highlanders and 26th Native Infantry but note that the first brigade, first division fared worse against the Persian bombardment.
+As the British lines advanced, Hunt and Townsend cite few casualties among the Highlanders and 26th Native Infantry but note that the first brigade, first division fared worse against the Iranian bombardment.
 The second brigade, first division is noted to have suffered equally with more dead among the 2nd European Light Infantry.
-The British artillery resumed the firing after advancing to closer action, which slackened the degree of the Persian bombardment.
-Sohrab Khan charged forward with the Qashqai cavalry on the Persian left flank which were met halfway by the squadrons of the 3rd Cavalry and Tapp's irregulars.
+The British artillery resumed the firing after advancing to closer action, which slackened the degree of the Iranian bombardment.
+Sohrab Khan charged forward with the Qashqai cavalry on the Iranian left flank which were met halfway by the squadrons of the 3rd Cavalry and Tapp's irregulars.
 The British cavalry were supported by horse-artillery.
-The British focus on the Persian left flank managed to push back the cavalry under Sohrab Khan, which eventually retired to the Haj Mollah Pass, 7 miles away from the battlefield.
+The British focus on the Iranian left flank managed to push back the cavalry under Sohrab Khan, which eventually retired to the Haj Mollah Pass, 7 miles away from the battlefield.

-The British infantry lines rapidly advanced to meet the Persian army in closer action.
-As the British cavalry advanced on the right, the 3rd Bombay Light Cavalry and the Poona Horse charged the Nezam Infantry Regiments on the left flank of the Persian line.
+The British infantry lines rapidly advanced to meet the Iranian army in closer action.
+As the British cavalry advanced on the right, the 3rd Bombay Light Cavalry and the Poona Horse charged the Nezam Infantry Regiments on the left flank of the Iranian line.
 Under musket and cannon fire, the 1st Qashqai Regiment of Fars entered an infantry square formation with kneeling ranks and sustained the charge of the 3rd Cavalry.
-The Persian infantry fired volleys at the charging British cavalrymen.
-In the close action, the Persian regiment's standard-bearer was shot, and the standard was taken by the 3rd Cavalry.
+The Iranian infantry fired volleys at the charging British cavalrymen.
+In the close action, the Iranian regiment's standard-bearer was shot, and the standard was taken by the 3rd Cavalry.
 The regimental flag of the 1st Qashqai was surmounted by a silver hand that signifies the Hand of Imam Ali.
 The standard, which has the phrase “God’s hand is above all things” (يد الله فوق عداهم) etched into it, now rests atop the Poona Horse Regiment's standard.
 For publicity, the English media capitalized on the action as the most gallant event of the war.
 Two Victoria Crosses were awarded to the Commander's Adjutant Lieutenant Arthur Thomas Moore for first breaking into the square, and Captain John Grant Malcolmson.
 Upon charging the 1st Qashqai's square, Moore's horse was shot and bayoneted, falling on its rider.
 The 21 one year old Malcolmson, a lieutenant of the 3rd Bombay Cavalry managed to extricate his comrade.